HactarCE/Metatape/README.md

 ### Executable

-Unfortunately I'm having issues with cross-compilation, so only Linux executables are available for now.
-You can down the [latest release here](https://github.com/HactarCE/Metatape/releases/latest), and call it from the terminal.
+Only Linux binaries are available at present.
+You can download the [latest release here](https://github.com/HactarCE/Metatape/releases/latest), and call it from the terminal.

 ### Compile from source